 What are the typical destinations for BTEC Law students?

-Currently, 81 of the students that completed BTEC Law in Summer 2020 have gone on to Higher Education.
-44 of these students are reading Law, Criminology or associated courses.
+In recent years, many students that have completed BTEC Law have gone on to Higher Education, with some choosing to study Law, Criminology or associated courses.
 Other popular Higher Education course choices include Business, Psychology, English and Modern Foreign Languages.

 Other BTEC Law students have followed a vocational route and obtained apprenticeships, particularly in the areas of Law and Business.
 Training opportunities within the NHS, social care and Police Force are also popular options.